jedevc/fyp-report/report.md

 attached it to a survey in order to evaluate the challenge, learning what participants thought of it, and how much they had learned.

-To do this, we created two parts to the challenge - the specification for each part was identical, except for minor variations in the flag generation templates.
+To do this, we created two parts to the challenge: the specification for each part was identical, except for minor variations in the flag generation templates.
 Each challenge part reveals half of the flag, which can be concatenated together to produce the full flag.
 The specifications for these